kgstubbart/startup/README.md

 ### Elevator pitch

 Done with reading books that are just okay?
+Done with searching through ratings and videos to find a book worth your time?
 Through Library Ace, you can find the best of the best!
 Each user gets one book to favorite, and that's it!
 Choose your favorite book that you think everyone needs to read and you will be helping others find only the best books.
 See what books are the most beloved in the community, and find something that is worth your time to read.

 ### Design